CRowdCLassic/sentinelLinux/README.md

     $ ./venv/bin/py.test ./test

-With all tests passing and crontab setup, Sentinel will stay in sync with crowdcoind and the installation is complete
+With all tests passing and crontab setup, Sentinel will stay in sync with crowdclassicd and the installation is complete

 ## Configuration

-An alternative (non-default) path to the `crowdcoin.conf` file can be specified in `sentinel.conf`:
+An alternative (non-default) path to the `crowdclassic.conf` file can be specified in `sentinel.conf`:

-    crowdcoin_conf=/path/to/crowdcoin.conf
+    crowdclassic_conf=/path/to/crowdclassic.conf

 ## Troubleshooting